Notable Hat Manufacturers

 Higher Bents Ln, Bredbury

-This works was situated on th north side of Higher Bents Ln, to the east of Redhouse Ln, and it is no longer extant.
-The London Gazette for Dec 1891 records that it was then occupied by MacQueen & Co who were in business as hat manufacturers and general merchants.
+This works was situated on the north side of Higher Bents Ln, to the east of Redhouse Ln, and it is no longer extant.
+The London Gazette for Dec 1891 reported that it was then occupied by MacQueen & Co Ltd who were in business as hat manufacturers and general merchants.
 The partners were, William Young MacQueen, Henry Charles Zerffi, John MacQueen and John Brodie MacQueen.
-Later, the works was occupied by Joseph E Ward (Bredbury) Ltd and the London Gazette for Dec 1970 records that a decision was made to wind up this company.
-This company is on the lists of felt hat manufacturers for 1902 and 1945.
+Later, the works was occupied by Joseph E Ward (Bredbury) Ltd and the London Gazette for Dec 1970 reported that a decision was made to wind up this company.
+This company is on the lists of British felt hat manufacturers for 1902 and 1945.
 It is understood that this company may have had a business arrangement with Battersby & Co Ltd of the Offerton Hat Works, Stockport.
 This works was situated on the north side of Hempshaw Ln, to the east of Banks Ln.

 W MacQueen & Co Ltd was a prominent hat manufacturer based in London during the late 19th and early 20th centuries.
 It was known for its high-quality silk and felt top hats.
 This company operated at several locations in the country and another local one was their hat works on Hill St, Gee Cross, Hyde.
-It is mentioned on the 1945 list of felt hat manufacturers.
+It is mentioned on the 1945 list of British felt hat manufacturers.
 This works is no longer extant.

 Left: MacQueen's Hat Works, Hill St, Gee Cross, Hyde, c.1910.